rnagarajanmca/nagaportfolio/README.md

 Optimized for Vercel:

-1. Ensure environment variables are configured (e.g., `NEXT_PUBLIC_PLAUSIBLE_DOMAIN`, `RESEND_API_KEY` if used)
+1. Ensure environment variables are configured in the Vercel dashboard (e.g., `RESEND_API_KEY`, `CONTACT_EMAIL`, `NEXT_PUBLIC_PLAUSIBLE_DOMAIN` if used).
-2. Run `npm run build` to validate a production build locally
+2. Run `npm run build` locally to validate the production bundle.
-3. Push to GitHub; Vercel (or another Node 20+ host) can import directly
+3. Push to GitHub; Vercel will build and deploy automatically using the `portfolio` directory.

-Other platforms (Netlify, Render) are compatible—install dependencies and run the build script.
+Other platforms (Netlify, Render) remain compatible—install dependencies and run the build script.

 ## Project Structure